quochuyy10217/MyCTFWriteups/Digital Overdose 2021 Autumn CTF/README.md

 ![wuGit3](https://user-images.githubusercontent.com/67006728/136659412-8fd418f6-a520-4fdf-b631-de37646e1e0a.PNG)

 But they told me that I don't have permission to see this.
-But there is many tools can let me gain the permission to the "./git" page.
-And the one i chose is [GitHacker](https://github.com/WangYihang/GitHacker).
+But there are many tools can let me gain the permission to the "./git" page.
+And the one I chose is [GitHacker](https://github.com/WangYihang/GitHacker).
 With this tool, you can download everything in the "./git" page.

 ![wuGit4](https://user-images.githubusercontent.com/67006728/136659417-a84c2df2-7809-47b5-bb20-ea766a40cbee.PNG)